DraTeots/gtraid/README.md

 Future plans (enhanced workflow):

 - Have a discord bot
-- So that if one uploads an image to a discord channel
+- Admins uploads images to a discord channel
-- The image got processed and if such hit is not there, it automatically added to some DB.
+- Images got processed and are atomatically added to some DB.

 > This is possible only if some other developer will contribute